zuhao/zuhao.github.io/_posts/2013-09-09-plotrb-example-area.md

 puts vis.generate_spec(:pretty)
 ```

 Excluding the data, the program is indeed very short and sweet.
-Take a look at this [js fiddle](http://jsfiddle.net/zuhao/TK3am/) to see how the spec is rendered in the browser.
+Take a look at this [demo](http://bl.ocks.org/zuhao/6663999) to see how the spec is rendered in the browser.